ncagle/DNS-over-HTTPS/DNS-over-HTTPS.md

 ## Bootstrap

 The DOH server is given with a host name that itself needs to be resolved.
 This initial resolve needs to be done by the native resolver before DOH kicks in.
+Or the address is provided with --resolve / CURLOPT_RESOLVE.

 ## DOH resolver